Find Cheap Medicare Plans in Your Area

 Does Medicare Advantage cover chiropractic care?

+The Medicare Advantage plan determines how much you'll pay for chiropractic treatments.
 Some plans may also provide chiropractic benefits beyond what Medicare Part B offers, including routine chiropractic appointments.
 This means you can get a maintenance treatment without needing the medically necessary documentation of having altered vertebrae positioning.

 Medicare Advantage plans are more like traditional insurance because you'll sign up for a single plan that provides unified medical coverage.
 Benefits vary widely, and you should check your policy about which chiropractic services your plan will cover.